bbauska/UC-Davis-JS-Basics/readme.md

     undefined, null, symbol or object.
 Object is object, array or date." />
 <!-- ![](./images/media/image72.png){width="5.0in" height="3.053418635170604in"} -->

-We&apos;ll be referring a lot to the MDN throughout this course, sometimes the W3Schools website as well, but the MDN really is sort of the definitive resource, but it can be a little bit confusing at first.
+<p>We&apos;ll be referring a lot to the MDN throughout this course, sometimes
+the W3Schools website as well, but the MDN really is sort of the definitive resource, but it can be a little bit confusing at first.
 Sometimes the W3Schools website is a little bit easier to understand,